rear/rear-workshop-osbconf-2016/README.md

  - vncviewer 127.0.0.1:5991   (for the client interface)
  - vncviewer 127.0.0.1:5992   (for the server interface)
  - vncviewer 127.0.0.1:5993   (for the recover interface)
- - Or, via the console of your hypervisor
+ - Or, via the VM console of your hypervisor

 The passwords for the _vagrant_ and _root_ user are the same: *vagrant*